Small grain forage options for this fall

 Spring oats.
 Spring oats are usually planted in late February or March in Kansas.
 However, spring oats can also be planted in August or early September -- and if done so, they will produce much more fall forage compared to other small grain forages in the fall before a killing freeze.
 They will almost never produce grain if planted in August.
 Spring oats do not need to vernalize before heading.
 They will develop rapidly in the fall if they have enough moisture and fertility, and may even head out before termination by the first hard freeze in the mid-20 degree F range, but in most years it will not have time to produce viable grain.
 In very mild winters, however, much of the spring oats planted in the fall might survive the winter in southern Kansas.

 Spring oats can be utilized in the fall for either hay or grazing.
 Spring oats can be ready to graze 6 to 8 weeks after planting with adequate moisture and after a good crown root system has developed.
 Under good conditions, spring oats can produce up to 1 to 2 tons of forage per acre, but as planting is delayed past early August, expect less tonnage.
 Spring oats are not very drought-tolerant, and will not establish well or produce much forage if soils are very dry.
-Rye and barley are more drought-tolerant than spring oats.
+Rye, triticale, or barley are more drought-tolerant than spring oats.

 Spring oats should be seeded at the rate of 2 to 3 bushels (64 to 96 pounds) per acre.
 About 30 to 70 pounds of nitrogen (N) per acre will be adequate depending on forage potential and if no excess N is available in the soil.